Summer has long been the time to enjoy the warm weather and soak up the sun…particularly if you live in the southern states of Australia!

 Can’t stop your cat from sunbaking?

 Cats are notorious for lounging in the warm sun for hours at a time.
 If your cat is unlikely to stop this habit, there is something that you can do to help provide a level of protection.
-Sunscreen for pets!
+Sunscreen for cats!